Lourdes Ideal Protein

 Lourdes Ideal Protein is the medical fat loss program “diet” companies don’t want you to know about.
 It’s developed by doctors and is a powerful, scientifically proven Biological Food Replacement Program that causes weight loss by targeting body fat while maintaining muscle mass and vitality.
 Ideal Protein is a nutritionally balanced program built around low carbohydrate, low fat and low calorie protein supplements that promote fat loss in a quick and safe way.
 Muscle mass is maintained, vitality and energy are promoted and appetite is naturally suppressed.
 Most participants see an average of 3-7 lbs. lost per week.
 Results may vary depending on the individual.*

-If you’re looking for a proven diet that comes with a recommendation you can trust, attend one of our FREE Ideal Protein Info Nights.
+If you’re looking for a proven diet that comes with a recommendation you can trust, attend one of our FREE Ideal Protein Info Meetings.
 Space is limited so be sure to RSVP as soon as possible to guarantee a seat.
-Over 100 successful dieters have already joined and most are continuing in the Ideal Protein Program from our previous seminars.
+Call (509) 416-8877 ext.
+2 or register online below.

 Ideal Protein - Online Registration